 There are a number of challenges with mobile marketing – but the biggest problems tend to centre around one issue: privacy.
 The collection of data, the need to gain consent from the user and chance of identity theft are all major issues with potentially major consequences.
 Not only that, there are many customers who consider location tracking of private individuals to be just a step too far – and we’re inclined to agree in most cases.
 After all, why should an app need to know where we are?

 Secondly, there are just so many opportunities for mobile marketing – and so establishing which will be the most effective can be tricky, especially where activity can be marketed towards desktop as well.
 Knowing target customers, and the aim of the marketing activity can help to narrow down the right strategies.
-Some of the activities that count as mobile marketing can be expensive, and yet expensive doesn’t always mean effective – which is often established too late to make a difference.
+Some of the activities that count as mobile marketing can be expensive, yet with the exception of Mobile SEO, expensive doesn’t always mean effective – which is often established too late to make a difference.

 Next is customer perception of mobile marketing.
 Some consider the use of mobile marketing as spam-like in nature, and highly intrusive – especially for pop-up notifications that are triggered by location services.
 Those who hold this opinion will almost certainly have a negative opinion of a brand that sends too much to their phones – which can be a problem when trying to find the right balance.